kubedb/docs/docs/guides/elasticsearch/recommendation/esrecommendation.md

 * If the secret lifespan is less than one month, a recommendation is generated when approximately one-third of its validity remains

+This behavior is configurable, and users can customize the recommendation timing using the RotateAuth flags mentioned in the corresponding section.
 Once approved, KubeDB creates an opsrequest to rotate the credentials automatically, ensuring:

 * No expired credentials